mattgathu/blog/posts/2021-01-08-books-reading.md

 requires a bit of imagination to see how this can fit in your own life, especially when you're not an academic.

+## Spaceflight

+![spaceflight-cover][spaceflight-cover]

+A very engaging account of space flight history painting the ~200 or so years of this cultural, scientific and engineering endeavour on the canvas that is time.
+From Jules Verne imagination in _Autour de la Lune_, the early soviet rocket enthusiasts, through the world wars that saw the acceleration of rocketry as a science, the cold war that ushered the space era and space agencies and finally to the current times with commercial exploration of space and scientific exploration of deep space.

+The author provides a great lineage that helps in understanding how the space industry came to be.
+A major theme that emerges is the role of military in the early growth and it's continued role as a space user and innovator.
+One fascinating thing I learned and got to appreciate from the reading this book is that a majority of scientific work in space is actually unmanned and the human space programs are but a smaller piece of a bigger pie.

+## Astrophysics for People in a Hurry

+![afpiah-cover][afpiah-cover]

+> after the laws of physics, everything else is opinion.

+This is a nonsense deep dive into astrophysics, concrete enough for you to realize how expansive and scientific the field is and short enough for you not to be bogged with technicalities aka physics.

+An all round take on the how the universe came to be, our little blue dot, mysteries such as dark matter and dark energy, and even the chemistry that makes up all matter.
+I watched Neil on a [Joe Rogan episode][neil-on-rogan] where his expanded on the ideas and things presented in the book and it provided a lot more context that helped me see the bigger picture of astrophysics and especially its applications.

+Watching the [Cassini mission documentary][cassini-documentary] after reading this book made the reading even more worthwhile.

+> People who believe they are ignorant of nothing have neither looked for, nor stumbled upon, the
+> boundary between what is known and unknown in the universe.

 [naval-almanack-cover]: /images/naval-almanack-cover.jpg
 [notes-on-naval-almanack]: /2021/01/08/notes-naval-almanack.html